RobotJINI/ChanAlyzer/README.md

 python chanalyzer.py [-s]
 ```

-The -s flag is optional and indicates whether to save a new snapshot of the catalog page.
+The -s flag is optional and indicates whether to save a new snapshot of the catalo!
+g page.
 If the -s flag is not provided, the program will load the existing snapshot.

 The program will output a word cloud image file named ChanAlyzer_< timestamp >.png in the current working directory.